Anthony Mangnall: Parliamentary career

 During the COVID-19 pandemic Mangnall persistently rebelled on COVID measures and opposed the second and third national lockdowns.
 He also advocated against NHS staff being forced to have vaccinations and the mandate extending the wearing of face-coverings to most indoor settings.
 Mangnall stated in Parliament that "no government should ever use fear as a tool to try and persuade its citizens", and that the UK needs to "build up its resilience and reduce its restrictions."

 On the International Trade Committee Mangnall was a vocal contributor about the need for Parliament to have greater scrutiny over UK trade deals.
 He gained cross-party support in the House of Commons for all new free trade deals to be given significant debating time before a vote.
 Despite having supported UK's departure from the European Union, Mangnall has claimed to be a strong proponent of free trade and in 2020 he co-authored a paper with right-wing think tank Policy Exchange on the benefits of UK membership of the Comprehensive and Progressive Agreement for Trans-Pacific Partnership.

 In February 2022 Mangnall declared that he had submitted a letter of no confidence in the then-Prime Minister, Boris Johnson MP, to the 1922 Committee.
 He asserted that "standards in public life matter", concluding that Boris Johnson's behaviour had fallen short of the mark expected by the British public.
 Mangnall gave one interview to the Daily Telegraph journalist Chris Hope outlining his reasons.

 Mangnall was Chairman of the All-Party Parliamentary Group (APPG) for Action on Conflict and Global Britain, Vice-Chairman of the APPG on Photonics and Quantum and of the APPG on Shellfish Aquaculture, and a member of the APPG on Ukraine.
 He was formerly the Chairman of the APPG for the UK's Preventing Sexual Violence in Conflict Initiative.
 He also co-chaired the Conservative Friends of International Development.
 In 2020 he co-authored a paper for the One Nation Conservatives exploring how to spend Aid more effectively.
 Mangnall is also an Ambassador for the HALO Trust.

 In 2020, Mangnall introduced a Private Member's Bill to the Commons called the "Recall of MPs (Change of Party Affiliation) Bill" intending to create a recall process should a Member of Parliament voluntarily change party affiliation without mandate from the electorate.
 The bill did not progress beyond its second reading in the Commons.

+Post-parliamentary career

+Following his defeat at the 2024 UK General Election, Mangall has worked as a Director of Business and Strategy at ICE Benchmark Administration.